chocolateboy/nunjucks-parser/README.md

 The following options are supported:

-- data (Object): an optional value to expose as the template's "context"
+- data (object): an optional value to expose as the template's "context"

 Dependencies are returned in the order in which they're traversed (depth first), and all descendants are returned, including those that are loaded dynamically.

-If deduplicated dependencies are needed, they can be distinguished by the `path` property e.g.:
+If deduplicated dependencies are needed, they can be distinguished by the `path` property, e.g.:

 ```javascript
 import { uniqBy } from 'lodash'